chriskea/iotw-fullstack/README.md

 Error [ERR_PACKAGE_PATH_NOT_EXPORTED]: Package subpath './lib/tokenize' is not defined by "exports" in package.json
 ```

-Fix:
-Potentially due to building with one node version and running with another.
+Fix: Something to do with having multiple versions of node/npm installed.
+Try restarting the terminal and running npm run build or npm start.

 ## Issue 2
 ```